Travelling to Japan? A JR Pass might not be what you’re looking for, read on to find out!

 Whole Japan JR Pass - JR Pass Guide

 Train travel is one of the quintessential experiences when travelling in Japan so it’s no surprise a JR Pass might be the first thing you look to get.
+And you’ve probably heard — JR Pass prices have increased from 1 Oct 2023.

 Train Conductor at Shinkansen South Tohoku - JR Pass Guide

-Unlimited rides on the Shinkansen aside, some JR passes also cover unlimited transport on the local JR Trains, JR ferries as well as JR buses.
+Unlimited rides on the shinkansen aside, some JR passes also cover unlimited transport on the local JR Trains, JR ferries as well as JR buses.

 The biggest problem though is planning your route and deciding which of the 20 over different JR passes you should get.
-Follow these nine steps and you’ll never have to google elsewhere for answers to your JR Pass.
+Follow these nine steps and you’ll never have to google elsewhere for answers to your JR Pass!

-JR Pass Itineraries:
+Purchasing a JR Pass

-1) Plan Your Route
+1) Plan Your Japan Route

 Map of Shinkansen Lines - JR Pass Guide